Delus1onL/Splatoon-Asset-Documentation/Documentation/Notes/Static.md

 ## Mush

 ### AmiiboChallengeMapInfo.byaml
+This deals with the parameters for the Amiibo Challenges, which has all the possible parameters in this file, meaning you can just turn Kraken on for Inkling Girl and it should work.
 ### DuelItemTable.byaml
 ### DuelPlayerSetting.byaml
 This deals with the 8 presets you can choose from in Battle Dojo.